Analysis of adaptive two-grid finite element algorithms for linear and nonlinear problems

 \paragraph{Test 2} In this test, we choose the domain to be $\Omega=[-1,1]\times[-1,1]$ and the exact solution to be $u=\sin\pi x\sin\pi y$, and consider mildly nonlinear PDEs below

 where $f=4\pi^2\sin\pi x\sin\pi y+\pi^2\sin^2\pi y\cos2\pi x+\pi^2\sin^2\pi x\cos2\pi y$.

-Figure \ref{fig20190903_2} depicts the convergence histories of the $H^1$ semi-norm as well as the error estimators, when $\theta=0.15$, for Algorithm \ref{algo3} (top) and Algorithm \ref{algo5} (bottom).
-We do not observe the optimal convergence for both algorithms either.
-Figure \ref{fig_add4} depicts the convergence histories of the $H^1$ semi-norm as well as the error estimators, when $\theta=0.25$, for Algorithm \ref{algo3} (top) and Algorithm \ref{algo5} (bottom).
+Figure \ref{fig_add4} depicts the convergence histories of the $H^1$ semi-norm as well as the error estimators for Algorithm \ref{algo3} (top) and Algorithm \ref{algo5} (bottom).
 We observe the optimal convergence for both algorithms.
+More examples can be found in the extended version of this paper in \cite{li2019analysis}.

 In Table \ref{tab3}, we also observe that the higher-order terms on the right-hand side of \eqref{thm:conv4.1:est} are very small compared to the $H^1$ error.
 They will converge to 0 as bisection step $k$ or the degrees of freedom increase.